IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 via `Kubectl create`.
 All of this means that the object will be treated like a Kubernetes native object.
 You will see that in the later parts of the code we will pass in a different type of resource (a Deployment) to the `Get` function.
 Since the `Get` function is accepting any Kubernetes object that implements the Object interface, it doesn't matter if our object is a custom resource we created (Memcached) or a native
-Kubernetes resource, like a [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+Kubernetes resource like a [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 The Reconcile function gives you two things, the context i.e. `ctx` and request i.e. `req`.
 The request parameter has all of the information we need to reconcile a Kubernetes object i.e. a